 $25,637,669

-"The Wizard of Oz" is one of Hollywood's most beloved and enduring films, presenting the enchanting story of young Dorothy Gale and her loyal dog, Toto.
+"The Wizard of Oz" stands as one of Hollywood's most cherished and timeless classics, weaving the magical tale of young Dorothy Gale and her devoted dog, Toto.
+Their story has captivated generations with its enchanting blend of adventure and heart.

 Recommended: